refined-prun/refined-prun/README.md

 buffers which can be easily parsed using the `getBuffersFromList` function in util.
 The module runner also calls XITHandler allowing XIT buffers to be created

-Inside of XITHandler a list of all of the XIT buffers is in `XITHandler.ts`.
+Inside of XITHandler a list of all of the XIT buffers is in `xit-commands.tsx`.
 Any new buffers should be added here.

 ## General Tips